metasmile/termini/README.md

 ======
 ![termini] (https://www.evernote.com/l/AEHmUXk_0EpHWrmggwLV8K5ro1H61IcT_VYB/image.png "termini")

-A easy, smart utility to watch files/directories and perform an various, useful action when they change.
-And you can define specific format or mime types without typing patterns and globs.
+A easy, smart tool(or container) to watch files/directories and perform an various, useful pre-defined action when they change.
+And you can simply define only format or mime type, file name without typing patterns and globs.

 For your real life.